shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 Please note that some mutants will inevitably be harmless (i.e. false positives).
 ```

-The result page looks very similar like humbug result page.
+The result page looks very similar to the humbug result page.
 Infection created 8 mutations which all were killed.
 Finally the initial configuration process is easy and the generated `infection.json.dist` file is ready for more detailed settings.

 ## Changes under the hood

 As we learned infection is easy to setup and run.
 But in which way does infection differ from humbug?

-* the generated Mutations are based on [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+* the generated mutations are based on [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-* more Mutators are available like `Function Signature` and `Loop`
+* more mutators are available like `Function Signature` and `Loop`
 * great performance improvements

 Let us have a detailed look into some points.